FrenciD/Challenge_6/README.md

 # Challenge_6

+# Part 1: WeatherPy
-in this challenge I use the OpenWeatherMap API to retrieve weather data from the cities list.
+In this challenge I use the OpenWeatherMap API to retrieve weather data from the cities list.
 Then, I create a series of scatter plots to showcase the relationships as follows:

 Latitude vs. Temperature

 Latitude vs. Humidity

 Latitude vs. Cloudiness

 Latitude vs. Wind Speed

 Added the linear regression for each relationship.
 Separated the plots into Northern Hemisphere and Southern Hemisphere, and create a series of scatter plots.